What is postpartum depression?

 - Thoughts of hurting your baby or feeling like you don't want your baby.

 Contact your healthcare provider if you think you have postpartum depression.
 This can be your obstetrician, primary care provider or mental health provider.
 Your baby's pediatrician can also help you.

 What causes postpartum depression?

 More research is needed to determine the link between the rapid drop in hormones after delivery and depression.
-The levels of estrogen and progesterone, the female reproductive hormones, increase tenfold during pregnancy but drop sharply after delivery.
+The levels of estrogen and progesterone increase tenfold during pregnancy but drop sharply after delivery.
 By three days postpartum, levels of these hormones drop back to pre-pregnancy levels.

 - Thoughts of harming yourself or your baby.

 - Depressed mood for most of the day, nearly every day for the last two weeks.

 - Feeling anxious, guilty, hopeless, scared, panicked or worthless.

 - Difﬁculty thinking, concentrating, making decisions or dealing with everyday situations.